-In order to get a better sense of which Ontario cities feature the highest car insurance rates, we pulled data from the LowestRates.ca auto insurance quoter in September 2020 and compared the top 15 most expensive cities to the rest of the province.
+In order to get a better sense of how much car insurance is in different Ontario cities, we pulled data from the LowestRates.ca auto insurance quoter in September 2020 and compared the top 15 most expensive cities to the rest of the province.
 Here are the highest car insurance rates by city in Ontario.

-- The city of Brampton has the highest car insurance in Ontario, which can be pegged, in part, due to higher instances of insurance fraud, which results in more claims and therefore, higher premiums.
+- The city of Brampton has the highest car insurance in Ontario, which can be pegged, in part, due to higher instances of insurance fraud.
+This results in more claims and therefore, higher premiums.
 The car insurance rates in Brampton are 123.5% higher than Ontario’s average price.

-- A good chunk of Ontario’s most expensive cities for car insurance are suburbs of Toronto.
+- A good chunk of the most expensive cities in Ontario for car insurance are suburbs of Toronto.
 Drivers in suburbs need a vehicle to get pretty much anywhere, and they drive on bigger highways and more congested roads, each of which would contribute to higher premiums since there’s more risk associated.